codership/galera/Docs_tommi/python3/source/configuration.rst

    pair: Parameters; wsrep_provider

-This chapter presents the mandatory and recommended settings for *Galera Cluster for MySQL* installation and use.
+This chapter presents the mandatory and recommended settings for *Galera Cluster* installation and use.
 It may be possible to start the cluster after only setting the ``wsrep_provider`` and ``wsrep_cluster_address`` variables.
 However, the best results can be achieved by fine-tuning the configuration to best match the use case.

-For more information on the settings, see chapter :ref:`Galera Parameters <Galera Parameters>`.
+.. seealso:: Chapter :ref:`Galera Parameters <Galera Parameters>`.

 ----------------------------
  Installation Configuration